-A recent study shows that consuming fruits and vegetables lead to higher level of happiness than sugar or unhealthy food.
+A recent study shows that consuming fruits and vegetables lead to higher level of happiness than sugary or unhealthy food.

 “Eating fruits and vegetables apparently boosts our happiness far more quickly than it improves human health,” says Redzo Mujcic Study Co-author and health economics research fellow at the University of Queensland in Australia.

 Nutritionists suggest that people include the intake of fruits, unprocessed proteins, vegetables and whole grains in their daily diet.

 According to the study conducted in Australia, a healthy diet will impacts our mental health, than just our physical health.